Who We Are

-During the past few years, UK ASB has continued to grow, expanding from 3 service immersions offered during the program’s first year to offering 10 service immersions, spanning UK’s Winter, Spring, and Summer Breaks in 2013-2014.
+During the past few years, UK ASB has continued to grow, expanding from 3 service immersions offered during the program’s first year to offering over 10 service immersions, spanning UK’s Winter, Spring, and Summer Breaks in 2014-2015.
 In 2009, the program broadened its scope to include weekend service trips aimed at serving communities throughout the Commonwealth of Kentucky by working with the Center for Courageous Kids in Scottsville, KY.
 In 2011, UK ASB announced the addition of its first Spring Break service immersion abroad to the rural community of Jaibon in the Dominican Republic.
 In 2012, the program added a second international Spring Break service immersion in Santo Domingo, Ecuador, in partnership with UK’s Shoulder To Shoulder Global program.
 UK ASB ventured beyond Spring Break in 2013, offering its first Winter Break service immersion in Jinotega, Nicaragua, working with the same same community partner – Outreach360 – as it does in the Dominican Republic.
 For 2014, UK ASB added its first-ever Summer Break service immersion with a two week trip to Accra, Ghana, working with UBELONG and focused on Global Youth Education.

 As the UK ASB program continues to grow, it succeeds at engaging more UK students in the national alternative breaks movement, and at engaging more communities across the U.S. and around the world!